abdullah2891/solar_energy_calculator/README.md

 Interpretation:

 - The black line in the second subplot shows when the direct-load pump comes on, which is a bit sporadic.
-It looks as though in the summer months, we get about 250 Wh worth of energy directed into the pump at the needed condition (30W PV available, > 32 degrees), which would correspond to about 391 pumped gallons per day.
+It looks as though in the summer months, we get about 250 Wh worth of energy directed into the pump at the needed condition (30W PV available, > 32 degrees).
+Since at 30 W, the pump can move 3 liters per minute, or about 47 gallons per hour, this gives us  about 391 pumped gallons per day during summer.

-- In the winter, the pump is practically hibernated.
+- In the winter, the pump is practically hibernated, with very intermittent operation.

 - We also see that we get a total of about 45 kWh powered to the pump over the course of the year, which corresponds to about 70,000 gallons of pumped water.

 - Battery SOC is not adversely affected by the daytime pump operation, and has an acceptable discharge depth of 80% occurring in the winter.

-- Experimenting with the model shows that SOC is much more sensitive to the constant background loads than the pump load level, since the logic of the model will not operate the pump unless the PV can support it.
+- Experimenting with the model shows that SOC is much more sensitive to the constant background loads than the pump load level, since the system will not operate the pump unless the panel can support it directly.
+Thus, the pump operation largely bypasses the battery storage, but uses energy during the day at the expense of operating the light at night (via the battery).
-- Interestingly, for a fixed PV array and battery size, the directly load power level (the pump wattage) that maximizes total energy delivered to the pump over the year is not directly intuitive - setting it very low does not deliver as much cumulative power, while setting it too high does not turn it on often enough.
-For a 100W panel + 420 Wh battery, a 30W pump seems to have about the maximum annual energy you can put to use - around 45 kWh.
+- Interestingly, for a fixed PV array and battery size, the directly load power level (the pump wattage) that maximizes total energy delivered to the pump over the year is not directly intuitive - setting it very low does not deliver as much cumulative power, while setting it too high does not turn it on often enough to maximize delivered energy.
+For a 100W panel + 420 Wh battery, a 30W pump seems to have about the maximum annual energy you can put to use - around the 45 kWh collected in the example.

  - Exploring this a bit: